M4nuski/STL_Viewer/README.md

 * Base branch uses OpenTK OpenGL 2.0 immediate mode and compiled lists: context takes about a second to initialize.
 * Parallel branches to test faster and more modern contexts
   * 4.x OpenGL with shaders and VBO
-  * WPF native 3D rendering context etc
+  * WPF native 3D rendering context